Officials find debris from F-35 fighter jet that crashed in South Carolina after pilot ejected

 NORTH CHARLESTON, S.C.
 (AP) — The crash site for a stealth fighter jet that went missing during the weekend after its pilot ejected was located Monday in rural South Carolina after the military asked the public for help finding an aircraft built to elude detection.

-The debris field was discovered in Williamsburg County, about two hours northeast of Joint Base Charleston.
+The debris field was discovered in Williamsburg County, about 60 miles (96 km) northeast of Joint Base Charleston.
 Residents were being asked to avoid the area while a recovery team worked to secure it.

 “We are transferring incident command to the USMC this evening, as they begin the recovery process,” the base posted Monday on the X social media platform.

-Note: This story was first published Sept.
-18, 2023.
-It was updated Sept.
-19, 2023 to make clear that the distance between the recovery field and the base is about 60 miles (96 km), not two hours.